oleghcp/UnityTools/Code/Runtime/OlegHcp/SingleScripts/README.md

 ## SingleBehaviour

-Same as MonoSingleton but script have to be saved in scene before using.
+Same as `MonoSingleton` but script have to be saved in scene before using.
 The instance property just looking for it in scene when called first time.

 ```csharp
 public class MySingleton : SingleBehaviour<MySingleton>
 {
    ...
 ```

+## SingleUiBehaviour

+Same as `SingleBehaviour` just has `rectTransform` property

+## ScriptableSingleton

+Abstract generic class derived from `ScriptableObject`.
+Has lazy initialization with creating instance in runtime.
+Can be modified with `CreateInstanceAttribute`

+## SingleScript

+Like `SingleBehaviour` should be loaded manualy.
+The instance property just looking for it in scene when called first time.